 Monitoring application status

 Throughout the entire process, you are responsible for monitoring the progress of your application through the Trademark Status and Document Retrieval (TSDR) system.
-You must check the status of your application at least every six months after the initial filing of the application, because otherwise you may miss a filing deadline.
+We recommend checking the status of your application every three to four months after the initial filing of the application, because otherwise you may miss a filing deadline.
 See checking status for more information about this.